VirtualPatientEngine/VPELeaderboard/docs/data/loading_model.md

 ## Folder Structure Reference

-Your files should be organized as follows:
+Ensure your file placement adheres to this structure:

 ```
 vpeleaderboard/data/
 ├── models/
-│   └── BIOMD000000064_url.xml
+│   └── your_model.xml
+|   └── BIOMD0000000537_url.xml
 ├── configs/
-│   └── BIOMD000000064_url.yaml
+│   └── your_model.yaml
+|   └── BIOMD0000000537_url.yaml
 ```

- Please ensure that both the XML file and the corresponding YAML configuration file share the **same base name**
+ Please ensure that both the XML file and the corresponding YAML configuration file share the **same base name**.
+ Submissions that do not follow this structure will fail the automated GitHub Actions validation.

 ---